kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 ### Non-Goals

 * Since the latest VPA does not support `initContainers` ([the native way to use sidecar containers](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/)), this AEP does not aim to implement support for them.
+In other words, `initContainers` are simply ignored when calculating pod-level recommendations.
 Support for `initContainers` may be explored in a future proposal.
-At the same time, other non-native sidecar containers defined in the Pod `spec.containers` should be included by default in the calculation of pod-level recommendations when a pod-level resources stanza is present.

 ## Design Details